Legend of the Patriots

 Legend of the Patriots is a remake of the 1975 South Korean drama Comrades.
 Its production was spawned to commemorate the 60th anniversary of the Korean War.
-The story centers around the lives of eleven Korean soldiers fighting in the Korean War.
+The story centers around the lives of eleven South Korean soldiers fighting in the Korean War.
 Director Kim Sang-hwi remarked that the series is not about the ideologies of South and North Korea, but rather focuses on the struggles of ordinary people who lived through the war.